stjet/ming-wm/docs/window-likes/audio-player.md

 Audio player with playlist and folder support.
+Requires the dev version of `alsa` lib.

 ## Commands